vi/websocat/doc/functions.md

 Close notifications (hangup tokens) are combined from s1 and s2.

-Write part of s1 and read part of s2 remain in the original sockets which become incompelte (but not null).
+Write part of s1 and read part of s2 remain in the original sockets which become incomplete (but not null).

 Parameters: